-You may need to fill out the Report of Foreign Bank and Financial Accounts (FinCEN Form 114) every year if you own, or have an interest in, any foreign bank accounts or other types of financial accounts based outside the United States.
-This report is separate from your income tax return, although the two reports can be interrelated.
+You might have to fill out the Report of Foreign Bank and Financial Accounts (FinCEN Form 114 or "FBAR") every year if you own or have an interest in any foreign bank accounts or other types of financial accounts that are based outside the United States.
+This report is filed separately from your income tax return, although the two reports can be interrelated.

-- The Report of Foreign Bank and Financial Accounts was renumbered from Treasury Department Form 90-22.1 (the previous form) and is now called FinCEN Form 114.
+The Report of Foreign Bank and Financial Accounts was renumbered from Treasury Department Form 90-22.1, the previous form, in 2013.
+It was renamed FinCEN Form 114.

 Reporting Foreign Bank Accounts

-You must report accounts you hold in foreign banks and other financial institutions if your total balance across all your accounts is $10,000 or greater at any time during the calendar year.
-This is true both of accounts for which you are the owner and accounts for which you are not the owner but have authority to conduct transactions on behalf of the account owner.
+You must report accounts you hold in foreign banks and other financial institutions if the total balance across all your accounts is $10,000 or more at any time during the calendar year.
+Reporting includes accounts of which you're the owner, as well as accounts for which you have authority to conduct transactions on behalf of the account owner.

-Report each foreign financial account you own or have signature authority using FinCEN Form 114.
-This form is pretty self-explanatory.
-You will provide information on all your financial accounts held in foreign countries, such as the name of the bank or financial institution where the account is held, your account number, and account balance.
+Report each foreign financial account you own or on which you have signature authority using FinCEN Form 114.
+You'll provide information on all your financial accounts held in foreign countries, such as the name of the bank or financial institution where the account is held, your account number, and the account balance.

-The following types of financial accounts would need to be reported on the Foreign Bank Account Report if you meet the filing requirement threshold:
+The following types of financial accounts must be reported on the Foreign Bank Account Report if you meet the filing requirement threshold:

 - Bank accounts (checking and savings)